emotion-js/emotion/scripts/benchmarks/README.md

 ## Running Locally

-The benchmarks can also be run locally, in this folder run `yarn build` and then `open ./dist/index.html` or use `yarn run-benchmark` to run them automatically.
+The benchmarks can also be run locally, in this folder run `pnpm build` and then `open ./dist/index.html` or use `pnpm run-benchmark` to run them automatically.